CJMJ-FM

-CJMJ-FM (100.3 MHz) is a commercial radio station in Ottawa, Ontario, Canada.
-The station uses its on-air brand name Move 100.3, and airs an adult contemporary format.
+CJMJ-FM (100.3 FM) is a commercial radio station in Ottawa, Ontario, Canada.
+The station uses its on-air brand name Move 100, and airs an adult contemporary format.
 CJMJ is owned by Bell Media, along with three other Ottawa radio stations and two TV stations.

 CJMJ's studios and offices are located in the Bell Media Building on George Street in Downtown Ottawa's ByWard Market, while its transmitter is located on the Ryan Tower in Camp Fortune, Quebec, within Gatineau Park.

 CJMJ broadcasts in the HD Radio format.
-Its HD2 subchannel carries the news/talk programming of sister station CFRA, while co-owned sports station CFGO is heard on an HD3 subchannel.
+Its HD2 subchannel carries the news/talk programming of sister station CFRA, while co-owned sports radio station CFGO is heard on an HD3 subchannel.

 History

 On November 9, 1989, Rawlco Communications, owner of CFGO, was granted a license for a new FM station.
 Rawlco proposed to use the frequency 92.1 MHz, but that conflicted with CBO-FM, located on 91.5 MHz.
 On April 5, 1991, Rawlco's application to use the 100.3 MHz frequency was granted.
 The station's effective radiated power (ERP) would be 80,000 watts.